pydata/pydata-sphinx-theme/docs/contributing.rst

 Installing Python dependencies
 ==============================

-To run the demo site, first install the requirements, for example with ``pip`` or ``conda``:
+To run the demo site, first install the Python dependencies, for example with ``pip`` or ``conda``:

 .. code-block:: bash